© Crown copyright 2021

 Units in a trust are treated as if they are shares in an ordinary company.
 The basic rules described in this helpsheet apply equally to such units (and also to shares in an investment trust or an open-ended investment company).
 But there are some extra points to note.

-If you hold accumulation units you won’t receive distributions of income from the trust.
+If you hold accumulation units you will not receive distributions of income from the trust.
 Instead, the income is retained and reinvested automatically for you (a ‘notional distribution’).
-You don’t receive any new units, but the value of your existing units is increased.
+You do not receive any new units, but the value of your existing units is increased.
 If you receive notional distributions which are subject to Income Tax, you’re allowed the amount of these distributions as additional expenditure on your accumulation units.

 Monthly saving schemes